lefeck/ubuntu-autoinstall-generator-tools/README.md

 #### 3. You can modify the configration file by useing the template file
 You need to make a copy of the template configuration file beforehand, and modify it to your desired state, and then reference it in the late-command, for example:

-Here I am using the database template file is template.cnf， Not in the specific display content
+Here I am using the database template file is template.conf， Not in the specific display content

 Note: Except for the source and destination configuration files of the template file, which can be changed, nothing else is allowed
 ```yaml